-The following is the road-map of this paper.
-In Section \ref{sec:related} we provide a brief but complete introduction to related works in centralized MARL and decentralized MARL, and provide the background material on POSG and actor-critic algorithm in Section \ref{sec:background}.
+The following is the roadmap of this paper.
+Section \ref{sec:related} provides a brief but complete introduction to related works in centralized MARL and decentralized MARL and provide the background material on cooperative POSG and actor-critic algorithm in Section \ref{sec:background}.
 Section \ref{sec:model} describes the proposed model.
-We present our fully decentralized actor-critic MARL algorithms and analyze them from various aspects in Section \ref{sec:algorithm}.
+The fully decentralized actor-critic MARL algorithms and related analysis from various aspects are presented in Section \ref{sec:algorithm}.
 Extensive experiments are presented in Section \ref{sec:experiment}, and we conclude this paper in Section \ref{sec:conclusion}.